Setup Wizard

 Understand what these logins mean

 Azure Login signs you in with the Azure CLI.
-During setup, your Azure identity is used to provision infrastructure (Bot Service, Container Registry, Key Vault, etc.).
+During setup, your Azure identity is used to provision infrastructure (Foundry AI Services, Bot Service, Key Vault, etc.) via Bicep templates.
 After setup, the agent runtime operates under its own Azure identity—a service principal (Docker) or user-assigned managed identity (Azure Container Apps) with least-privilege RBAC.
 See Agent Identity for details.

 The runtime identity is scoped to: